Europe Stocks Rebound; Nickel Strikes Record Above $100,000 - UrduPoint

 Roughly 40 percent of European Union gas imports and one quarter of its oil come from Russia.

-Meanwhile, Moscow warned that in retaliation for strict sanctions imposed on it for the invasion, it could cut off natural gas supplies to Europe via the Nord Stream 1 pipeline.
+Moscow warned that in retaliation for sanctions imposed on it for the invasion, it could cut off natural gas supplies to Europe via the Nord Stream 1 pipeline.

 - Stagflation - The Ukraine crisis comes just as uncertainty was rising owing to surging prices caused by a spike in demand for oil, tight supplies and pandemic-induced supply chain snarls, among other things.